thedarredondo/data-science-fundamentals/README.md

 The course is broken up into Units.
 Within each unit there are 4 files.

 - Two of those are Notes: an Answer Key (AK) and Student Facing Notes (SF).
 AKs are written to be viewed by educators and students alike.
 SFs have tasks and blank spots for student answers.
-See 'How to Use the Lesson Materials' for more details.

 - Another file is ExercisesSF.
 Excercises also have tasks and blank spots.
 I have AKs for the most of the Exercises, but I have chosen not to publish them on github.
-See 'How to Use the Lesson Materials' for more details.

 - The last type of file is a Project.
 Projects are open ended activities where students apply a Unit's content onto a data set of the student's choosing.

 See 'How to Use the Lesson Materials' for more details.

 ### Break Down of the Units: